tnaren97/GitHub-Tutorial/README.md

 git commit -m "commit message"
 ```
 All commits require a commit message.
 If you don't include the -m flag it'll prompt you in the command line anyway.
+Let's make another commit while we're at it.
+Modify file1.txt with nedit and replace the contents with whatever phrase you want.
+Stage and commit the changes as done previously.
 ## Pushing and pulling